spatie/activitylog/README.md

 [![License](https://poser.pugx.org/spatie/googlesearch/license.png)](https://packagist.org/packages/spatie/googlesearch)

-This package provides a very easy to use solution to log the activities of the users of your website or web application.
+This package provides a very easy to use solution to log the activities of the users of your Laravel 4 website or web application.
 All the activities will be logged in a db-table.
 Optionally the activities can also be logged against the default Laravel Log Handler.

 ## Installation